 "Messina Sicily tips on travel to Taormina for cruisers; getting to Taormina monuments in the shadow of Mount Etna Volcano."

-Getting from Messina Sicily to Taormina Italy is fairly easy and most cruisers really enjoy the 50 minute long scenic train ride along the Ionian coast.
+Getting from Messina Sicily to Taormina Italy by train is fairly easy and most cruisers really enjoy the 50 minute long scenic train ride along the Ionian coast.

 Another great thing about getting from to Taormina town by public transportation is that it’s really cheap!

-So here’s how to go about your travel to Taormina by train: first of all, make sure you know what day of the week you will be calling to Messina.
+So here’s how to go about your travel to Taormina by railway: first of all, make sure you know what day of the week you will be calling to Messina.

-If that’s the day of your visit, you’d better start planning a different way of travel from Messina Sicily to Taormina: either taking a taxi, a private tour or a cruise ship organized tour.
+If Sunday is the day of your visit, and you can't make that one train, you’d better start planning a different way of travel from Messina Sicily to Taormina: either taking a taxi, a private transfer with tour or a cruise ship organized tour.